Last updated on June 21st, 2024 at 01:37 pm

 4. Coach Holiday Companies Offering Single Only Departure Dates

 As demographics change by having more single households, holidays are changing to reflect this.
 This means that many coach holiday operators are now offering the option of single traveller only departure dates on their tours.
-This means that for a particular departure, all travellers will be single travellers, and all accommodation single rooms.
+This means that for a particular departure, all travellers will be single travellers and all accommodation single rooms.

 To take another example from SAGA.
 They offer a Southern Italy and Sicily tour purely for single travellers.
 This means that everyone going on the tour will be staying in their own single room.
 The price is £1689 per person.
 There is only 1 departure date available for 2022.

-5. Coach Holidays for Single Travellers – Tours with Couples and Singles
+5. Tours with Couples and Singles

 For over 25 years I have taken coach holidays all over the world as a Tour Manager.